-Ocicats' strong, athletic bodies need a species-appropriate diet to sustain their health and energy.
+An ocicat's strong, athletic body needs a species-appropriate diet to sustain their health and energy.
 Grain-free foods are often preferred as are raw diets.
 Do not be afraid to feed a variety of foods–it prevents a cat from becoming finicky and avoids a nutritional deficiency that may occur from feeding them only one brand.
 Do your research and discuss your cat's nutritional needs with your veterinarian.

 Social, gets along well with other cats and dogs